IBCNServices/tengu-charms/trusty/storm-topology/README.md

 Overview
 --------

-The Spout charm represents an Apache Storm spout.
+The storm-topology charm represents an Apache Storm topology.

 Usage
 -----